Skip to main content

 Here’s what to include:

-Make sure your name includes “Limited Liability Company,” “Limited Company,” or an acceptable abbreviation.
+Make sure your name includes Limited Liability Company, Limited Company, or an acceptable abbreviation.

-List a name, address, and phone number of someone you want to receive the franchise tax reporting form every year.
+List a name, address, and phone number of someone you want to receive the Arkansas franchise tax reporting form every year.
 You’ll also need to list your company’s EIN.

-4. Adopt an Operating Agreement
+4. Adopt an Arkansas LLC Operating Agreement

 Arkansas does not require LLCs to adopt a written operating agreement, but it’s standard business practice and can help you avoid legal disputes and misunderstandings.

-Tip: Use our free Arkansas Operating Agreement Template to make things easier.
+Tip: Use our free Arkansas operating agreement template to make things easier.
 It was drafted by our attorneys and includes everything you need in an operating agreement.

-5. Get an EIN
+5. Get an EIN for Your LLC in Arkansas

 Tip: You can file for an EIN yourself or hire us to do it for you.

-6. Get a Business Bank Account
+6. Get an Arkansas LLC Bank Account

 Opening a bank account is an important step to strengthening your liability protection.
 LLCs are considered separate legal entities from their owners, but that separation still needs to be demonstrated through good faith practices like keeping your finances separate.
 If you blur the line between your business and personal funds, you could lose your liability protection.